“To build a better society through education.”

 1. Every child shall have the rights to school until completion of basic education.

-2. Every child with learning opportunity shall have rights access to quality education.
+2. Every child with learning opportunity shall have right access to quality education.

-3. Youths disqualified to apply for public professional universities shall have the opportunity to learn university level skill-based courses for both educational and professional purposes.
+3. Those who are ineligible to universities after high school graduate shall have the opportunity to learn skill-based courses for both educational and professional purposes.

 4. Those who left school earlier due to various conditions shall have the opportunity to learn suitable vocational and technical training courses based on agriculture and machinery in order to have sustainable livelihood.
 (Non-formal Education System)

 5. Those studying at Pechaung Institute shall have the rights to learn the discourses of the Buddha in order to establish the better society.

 Pechaung Institute is a charitable organization that provides primary, secondary and precollege education for underprivileged students and youths from rural areas of Rakhine State and Chin State of Myanmar and engages communities’ members in order to have social cohesion by means of learning and teaching.
 And it yearly educates almost 500 students and youths with different racial and religious background from primary to Precollege level.
 Under Pechaung Institute, there are five main programs.
 They are:

 1. Basic Education Program for children and young students

 2. Leadership Empowerment & Management Program for adults

 3. Youth Empowerment and Community Development Studies Program for adults,